-We take pride in being the experts on laminate and engineered hardwood flooring, and now you can be one too!
+We take pride in being the experts on flooring, and now you can be one too!
 Get the definitions of terms used throughout the floor shopping process with this flooring glossary.
 What’s an underlayment?
 What are surface finish options?
 How do floating floors work?
 We have the answers to these frequently asked questions and more to help ease your experience in finding the right floor.

 AC Rating Being only applicable to laminate, the AC Rating is a representation of the products, resistance to wear on a scale from 1 to 5.

 AC 1: Home use with little foot traffic